-Note: If you are using HP ALM Essentials Edition, multiple requirement types are not supported.
+Note: If you are using HP ALM Essentials Edition, HP Quality Center Community Edition, or HP Quality Center Express Edition, multiple requirement types are not supported.
 In addition, fields and commands related to cycles and releases are not available.

 To define a requirement: